 Waitlisting allows a student to add themselves to a waitlist for a class that has met its maximum enrollment limit.
-This eliminates the need to request a registration override permit for a closed class, and gives a student the opportunity to register for a closed class when a seat becomes available.
+This gives a student the opportunity to register for a closed class when a seat becomes available.

-When a seat becomes available, an email notification is sent to the student who is next in line on the waitlist.
-The student has exactly 18 hours, including weekends and other days the College is closed, to register for the course, or they will be dropped from the waitlist.
-Notifications are sent to the student's Tri-C e-mail address.
-If the student does not register within the 18-hour period, the student will be dropped from the waitlist and the next student is notified.
-For additional information, go to https://portal.tri-c.edu/waitlist/.
+When a seat becomes available, an email notification is sent to the student's Tri-C email address who is next in line on the waitlist.
+The student has exactly 18 hours, including weekends and other days the College is closed, to register for the course, or they will be dropped from the waitlist and the next student is notified.